Monday, September 30, 2013

 This is a really complicated way of saying you need to fold over all the edges of the fabric you cut out so there are no raw edges showing.
 I added an additional (optional) step here: I sewed the fabric in place so the raw edges couldn't accidentally pop out as I tried to manipulate this tiny piece.
 It's up to you whether you want to do this or not.
 It didn't add that much time and ensured a more polished looking final product.

-Fold the edges and press them.
+Fold the edges and press them. |

-I sewed the edges in place to keep them
+I sewed the edges in place to keep them from moving in subsequent steps. |

 The casing, with all its edges sewn in place.
-You don't
+You don't have to sew them down, but at least press them well. |

 6. Pin casing to front, wrong sides together, matching centers and having long edges along placement line.
 Edgestitch long edges of casing.
 Cut a piece of elastic 4.5" long.